dpromanko/dpromanko.netlify.com/content/post/spring-scheduled-annotation.md

 }
 {{< / highlight >}}

-This example demonstrates what happens to a @Scheduled method that never returns and more importantly never throws an exception.
+This example demonstrates what happens to an @Scheduled method that never returns and more importantly never throws an exception.
 Simply adding

 {{< highlight java >}}
 throw new Exception();